dpetrini/mnist_compare/Readme.md

-# Compare descriptors and Machine Learning Algorithms for MNIST
+# Compare descriptors and Machine Learning Algorithms
-Compare different descriptor parameter and ML approaches for MNIST, the hand-writing Digits Dataset
+Compare different HOG descriptor parameters and ML approaches.

 The python script eval_train_classify.py perform following tasks:
  * read all dataset, split in train and test
  * create HOG descritors for all train dataset for a variation of HOG parameters
- * select different machine learning algorithm like SVM, random forest
+ * create models for different machine learning algorithm like SVM, random forest
  * classify immediately the split testset and get accuracy of model
  * create a table with all results

 The objective is to use the table to decide the best algorithm and HOG parameters to use for solve your problem.
-Here the image dataser is MNIST.
+Here the image dataser is MNIST, the hand-writing Digits Dataset.
 You can use any image dataset with few modifications.

 ## MNIST Dataset
 MNIST is a widely used dataset for computer vision.
 It has tenths of thousands of labeled digits in gray images of 28x28 pixels size.